davidruegamer/davidruegamer.github.io/_pages/about.md

 I am committed to advancing my research field through active participation in the academic community:
 * as an action editor for the [JSS](https://www.jstatsoft.org/index) and [TMLR](https://jmlr.org/tmlr/),
 * as an area chair for several conferences such as *NeurIPS* and *UAI*,
-* as reviewer for many statistics and machine learning journals, including *Biometrika*, *Electronic Journal of Statistics*, *Journal of American Statistical Association*, *Journal of Graphical and Computational Statistics*, *Journal of Machine Learning Research*, and
+* as reviewer for many statistics and machine learning journals, including *Biometrika*, *Electronic Journal of Statistics*, *Journal of American Statistical Association*, *Journal of Graphical and Computational Statistics*, *Journal of Machine Learning Research*,
-* as reviewer for the top machine learning conferences, including *AAAI*, *AISTATS*, *ICML*, *ICLR*, *NeurIPS*, *UAI*, where I am repeatedly among the top reviewers.
+* as reviewer for the top machine learning conferences, including *AAAI*, *AISTATS*, *ICML*, *ICLR*, *NeurIPS*, *UAI*, where I am repeatedly among the top reviewers,
+* participating in strategic meetings aimed at shaping the direction of research in the field, such as [Dagstuhl](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/24461).

 If you want to find out more, visit my [group's homepage](https://datascience-lmu.github.io/website/), where you can find information about the awesome people I work with, our teaching as well as recent news.